LCCA - London College of Contemporary Arts

 Living expenses in London

-Living and studying in the UK can be more expensive than in your home country.
+In addition to your tuition fees, you must ensure you have enough funds for your daily expenses in the UK.
 As a guide, we recommend you have approximately £10,000 per year.
-This should cover: accommodation, heating, lighting, food, clothing, books, daily travel and entertainment.
+This should cover accommodation, heating, lighting, food, clothing, books, daily travel, and entertainment.

 Top